How Can Carbon Credits be Bought?

 Bringing It All Together

-Carbon credits are a brilliant concept which allows one to take notice of their carbon expenditure and minimize it by investing in a project which reduces it for them.
-Hence, more and more people should be made aware of this.
-Awareness still remains a large challenge for companies which provide carbon credits.
+Carbon credits is a brilliant concept which allows one to take notice of their carbon expenditure and minimize it by investing in a project which reduces it for them.
+Therefore, more and more people should be made aware of this.
+Awareness still remains a big challenge for companies which provide carbon credits.

 Another major reason why these investments are not very popular is the lack of transparency in the entire vertical of carbon credits.
 Neither the processes nor the pricing mechanisms are often declared or detailed for the consumer to know their investment is actually getting returns.

-However, with the arrival of services like Terra Pass, the horizon is now getting clearer for the carbon credits industry to legitimately bring us closer to a carbon neutral future.
-Better service, intuitive interfaces and much more economical offers are definitely a large step forward for this hitherto fledgling industry.
+However, with the arrival of services like Terra Pass, the horizon is now getting clearer for the carbon credits industry to legitimately bring us closer to a carbon-neutral future.
+Better service, intuitive interfaces and much more economical offers are definitely a large step forward.